Predictive vs Descriptive Analytics: A Complete Guide

 In simple terms, predictive analytics helps you prepare for the future by learning from the past.

-Aspect | Descriptive Analytics | Predictive Analytics |
+Feature | Descriptive Analytics | Predictive Analytics |

 |---|---|---|

-Data Used | Historical data | Historical + real-time data |
+Data Dependency | Historical data only | Historical data + statistical or ML models |

 Descriptive and Predictive Analytics: How Businesses Use Each Type